 Carpenter bees produce sawdust.
 If you start to see piles of sawdust under your deck or leaking out of a gap in your home, this can alert you to a threat.
 Of course, they can produce this sawdust in many hidden places, such as your wall voids, attic spaces, or underneath a closed-in deck.
 Keep this in mind.

 Carpenter bees are big, furry bees.
 They're hard to miss when they buzz around in your yard.
 Just be sure that you can tell the difference between a carpenter bee and a bumble bee.
 You're likely to just ignore a carpenter bee and miss it as a warning sign if you mistake it for a bumble bee.
 A carpenter bee has a black, visibly hairless abdomen, which makes up half its body length.
 This can be seen from a distance.

 Carpenter bees are diurnal.
 You're going to see them in the day, where there is light to see them.
 Carpenter ants (another destructive insect that can damage your home) are nocturnal and prefer to come out at night.
 When you add to this that the most destructive carpenter ants are entirely black, you can see why they're typically able to do more damage than carpenter bees.

 Secondary damage can be caused by woodpeckers as these birds peck away at wood to get to the larvae living inside carpenter bee tunnels.
 Keep this in mind if you hear a woodpecker.
 If a woodpecker is tapping on the wood of your home, you should contact a service professional.

 Carpenter Bee Management

-If you have these bees in your Nashville home, reach out to All-American Pest Control.
+If you have these bees in your Nashville home, reach out to the Nashville pest control professionals at All-American Pest Control.
 We can treat tunnels and seal them so that these bees don't keep coming back year after year.
-Reach out to us today and speak with one of our agents online.
-We're here to help.
+Reach out to us today to get started, and to learn more about our residential and commercial pest control services in Nashville.

 We're Ready To Help